Why the ‘world's largest fund company you've probably never heard of’ only allows access to its funds through hand-picked advisers

 A major downside of DFA’s approach is that typically their funds have been limited to those with a lot of money to invest - at least $500,000, with minimums often as high as $1m or more.

-One way to access DFA funds at a lower minimum is to get started with as little as $100,000 through the AES Smart Account™
+One way to access DFA funds at a lower minimum is to get started with £250,000 (or equivalent) through the AES Smart Account™

 Get in touch if you’d like to know more.